• Skip to primary navigation

 About PowerHouse Consulting Group

-PowerHouse Consulting Group is a small international boutique marketing & advertising agency, based in Singapore, Southeast Asia - serving the world.
+PowerHouse Consulting Group is a global boutique marketing & advertising agency, helping businesses worldwide achieve success - headquartered in Singapore, Southeast Asia.